reacton-js/creaton/README.md

 <br>

-**connected** is a static method is executed at the very end of connecting the component to the document, after generating the HTML content of the component and calling the static *startConnect()* method.
+**connected()** – this static method is executed at the very end of connecting the component to the document, after generating the HTML content of the component and calling the static *startConnect()* method.

 In it, you can add event handlers to the internal elements of the component: